OCR-D/spec/ocrd_eval.md

 ##### Characters

 A text consists of a set of characters that have a certain meaning.
-A character is a glyph that represents a word, a letter in a word, or a symbol.
+In OCR-D, a character is technically defined as a grapheme cluster, i.e. one or more Unicode (or Private Use Area) codepoint(s) that represents an element of a writing system in NFC (see [#Unicode-Normalization]).
 White spaces are considered as characters.

+Special codepoints like Byte-Order Marks or directional marks are ignored.

 ###### Examples

-* the character `a` in the text `babst` represents the German letter `a`
+* the character `ä` in the word `Kälte` is encoded by Unicode `U+00E4`
-* the character `&` represents the Latin abbreviation `etc.`
+* the character `ܡܿ` in the word `ܡܿܢ` is encoded by Unicode `U+0721` + `U+073F`
-* the character `☿` represents an Astronomical symbol for the planet Mercury

 ##### Character Error Rate (CER)